wpswings/woo-refund-and-exchange-lite/readme.txt

 When a customer clicks on the refund button then on the refund request form the customer will get an option to upload the attachment.
 Customers can also add more than one attachment in their request.

+= Can admin limit the no. of attachment for a customer in the order messages? =

+Yes, the admin can limits the no. of attachment by going through *WooCommerce -> Settings -> Refund-Exchange lite Setting ->Refund Products -> Enter no. of attachment to send*, then put the no. of attachment you want to receive from your customer.

+= Can the admin put some customized refund policy on the refund form? =

+Yes, the admin can put a customized refund policy by going to *WooCommerce -> Settings -> Refund-Exchange lite Setting ->Refund Products - > Enable refund rules* and write the refund rules in the rule editor.

+= Is there any stock management functionality in this refund management plugin? =

+Yes!
+The plugin automatically manages the stock after every successful refund of the product.
+Admin can set it by following steps; WooCommerce -> Settings -> Refund-Exchange lite Setting ->Refund Products  -> Enable Manage stock.
+For then onwards, the refund stock will be automatically managed.

+= My question is not listed? =

+Please visit the [MakeWebBetter knowledge base](https://support.makewebbetter.com/wordpress-plugins-knowledge-base/category/woocommerce-refund-and-exchange-kb/?utm_source=MWB-rma-org&utm_medium=MWB-ORG&utm_campaign=rma-kb-ORG) for more detailed [documentation](http://docs.makewebbetter.com/woocommerce-refund-and-exchange-lite/?utm_source=MWB-RMA-org&utm_medium=MWB-ORG-Page&utm_campaign=MWB-doc) and [support](https://makewebbetter.com/submit-query/?utm_source=MWB-rma-org&utm_medium=MWB-ORG&utm_campaign=rma-support-ORG).

+== Screenshots ==

+1. Refund setting.
+2. Order detail and click the refund button.
+3. submit the request.
+4. Refund and manage the account by a merchant.
+5. Customers can send a message to the admin.
+6. Admin can reply to customer messages.
+7. Accept and cancel the refund request by a merchant.
+8. Manage the refunded product Stock.
+9. Send the mail by admin to the customer.
+10. Dedicated mailing system for refund request
+11. Mailing system for refund approved.
+12. Mailing system for refund cancel.
+13. Enable/disable email notification.

 == Changelog ==

+= 3.1.2 - RELEASED ON 27 September 2021 =

+* Fixed : issue in the plugin

 = 3.1.1 - RELEASED ON 18 August 2021 =